 If you buy a projector from one of these brands, you can be sure of getting an excellent projector:

 - Epson: Epson projectors are among the best-selling models available.
-They offer excellent picture quality and high brightness levels, making them ideal for home theater and business environments.
+They offer excellent picture quality and high brightness, making them ideal for home theater and business environments.

 - Optoma: One of the most popular projector brands in the world.
 They have been around since 2002, producing high-quality projectors with the latest technology at affordable prices.